iobroker-community-adapters/ioBroker.telegram/README.md

 ![settings](img/stateSettings6.png)

 ### ON Text
-Which text will be shown by state report.
+The text, that will be shown by state report.
 E.g. `Door lamp => activated` if the state of the device changed to true and the **ON Text** is `activated`

 The ON/OFF Texts will be shown only if **Report changes** is activated.